Russia's Putin to stand up to Merkel on human rights

 “If there are new limits (on civil society), then naturally this is a concern for the chancellor and she will speak about it,” the aide said.

-Russia’s Foreign Ministry has already hit out at Andreas Schockenhoff, Merkel’s envoy for civil society ties between Russia and Germany and a sponsor of parliament’s motion, refusing to recognize him as a German government representative.

-“There is a growing group of Russian citizens who will not accept a ban on their freedom of expression,” Schockenhoff told reporters in Moscow on Thursday.

-Germany gets 40 percent of its gas and 30 percent of its oil from Russia, and German officials made clear that Moscow remained a “strategic partner”.
+Germany receives 40 percent of its gas and 30 percent of its oil from Russia, and German officials made clear that Moscow remained a “strategic partner”.

 But they dodged a question about whether Merkel and Putin had a good personal relationship.